 If your sink in your bathroom and kitchen are taking longer than normal to drain, chances are that you want to call in the plumber so that they can get rid of your clog’s source.
 This goes for when you’ve noticed that your toilet, tub, or sink isn’t draining even after you’ve used a plunger or a drain product.
 This means you should call in the professional.
 When you try really hard, it can damage your pipes even more.

 5. Frozen pipes

 This is one problem that you shouldn’t wait on.
-When you have frozen pipes and it’s winter time, this is when you should immediately call the plumber.
-Signs that your pipes are frozen includes your water isn’t running, weird clanking noises when your tap’s turned on, sewage smells coming through your faucet, and visible moisture or frost on the pipes that are exposed.
+When you have frozen pipes and it’s wintertime, this is when you should immediately call the plumber.
+Signs that your pipes are frozen include your water isn’t running, weird clanking noises when your tap’s turned on, sewage smells coming through your faucet, and visible moisture or frost on the pipes that are exposed.

 6. Sewage or Sulfur Odor

 If you’re smelling something like rotten eggs, it could mean that one of your sewer pipes or vents is broken beneath the house.
 If you leave it unchecked, a broken pipe or vent can lead to issues with the environment and wreak some with the foundation of your house.
 Generally, it’s a good idea to call the plumber whenever you’re smelling something odd.

 Anytime you are smelling gas, if you’re in one of the rooms in your home, running your dryer, in your yard or cleaning after you have had dinner, you need to make a call.
 This means that you have gas leaking somewhere.

 Rather than calling the plumber, call the utility company immediately.
 Open up the windows and don’t use any of your appliances, since even when you turn on a light it can cause sparks and lead to an explosion.